-Title: The finish line location of the cemented crown is an influencing factor?
+Title: The finish line location of the cemented crown is an influencing factor for tensile bond strength, marginal adaption and nanoleakage?

-PLEASE MODIFY THE TITLE TO BETTER DESCRIBE THE AIM OF THE STUDY

-IS IT AN INFLUENCING FACTOR FOR WHAT?

 ABSTRACT

-Purpose: evaluate the finish line location of crown cementation on tensile bond strength, marginal adaption and nanoleakage, according to factors: finish line location (dentin, enamel, and resin composite) and restorative material (resin composite and ceramic).

-Methods: Sixty third molars were collected.
-A self-adhesive resin cement was used.
-Marginal adaption, epoxy resin models were prepared.
-Images, under scanning electron microscopy (SEM), were measured.
+The aim of this study was to evaluate the influence of different crowns finishing line location on the crown tensile bond strength, marginal adaption and nanoleakage Methods: Sixty healthy third molars were collected.
+For tensile bond strength, a self-adhesive resin cement was used.
+For marginal adaption, epoxy resin models were prepared.
+Prior to tensile bond strength test, images for the epoxy resin models were measured under scanning electron microscopy (SEM).
 Nanoleakage was measured using same protocol.
 Failure mode was evaluated through SEM and classified: adhesive failure, cohesive in cement, cohesive in dentin, cohesive in resin composite, cohesive in enamel, and mixed.
 Statistical analysis was performed using Shapiro-Wilk and Kolmogorov Smirnov normality tests, two-way ANOVA, Bonferroni (post-hoc) parametric test, with significance level of 5% (P < .05), Spearman correlation test.

-Results: tensile bond strength was not statistically different between groups cemented.
-Cementation ceramic was not statistically different between the groups.
-Marginal adaption was statistically different between resin and ceramic; finish line location varied between enamel and resin.
-Nanoleakage rate was statistically different among all groups, except resin group.
-Adhesive failure in all groups was predominant.
+Results: tensile bond strength was not statistically different between the cemented groups with composite resinand ceramic.
+Cementation of ceramic was not statistically different between the groups (enamel, 3.28 Pa; dentin, 3.14 Pa; resin, 2.85 Pa).
+Marginal adaption was statistically different between resin and ceramic; finish line location varied between enamel and resin (175.91 m vs. 433.58 m).
+Nanoleakage rate was statistically different among all groups, except for resin: with resin (9.49%) and ceramic (9.35%).
+There was a predominance of adhesive failure in all groups.

 Conclusion: finish line location can be performed safely in enamel and dentin.
-Resin composite shows promisors results, but still need to be more studied.

-Keywords: dental materials; light curing; operative dentistry; prosthodontics; ceramics
+Composite resinas substrate present an alternative, but still need to be more studied.
+Regarding the crown's material, it is possible to perform a satisfatory restoration in both: resin and ceramic.
+With ceramics presenting better results.

+Keywords: resin composite; ceramics; tensile bond strengh; marginal adaption; nanoleakage.

 INTRODUCTION

-The bond strength to withstand chewing forces, marginal adaption, as well as resistance to infiltration are important factors to achieve success in the cementation of the crown [1,2].
-The resin cement maintains constant contact with the buccal media and undergoes aging during the lifetime of the rehabilitation instrument, which may result in compromise of its mechanical characteristics over time, and degradation of the collagen and polymer network at the cementation interface [3].
-Such degradation leads to the formation of marginal cracks and, consequently, to larger infiltrations, which result in lower union strength of the cementation [3,4].
+The bond strength to withstand chewing forces, the marginal adaption, as well as the resistance to infiltration are important factors to achieve success in the cementation of a crown [1,2].
+The resinous cement maintains constant contact with the oral environment, and consequently undergoes aging over the time; this could result in a compromise of its mechanical characteristics, due to the degradation of the collagen and polymer network at the cementation interface [3].
+Such degradation leads to the formation of marginal degradation and, consequently, to larger infiltrations, which result in lower cementation bond strength [3,4].

-Rehabilitation of a tooth with extensive loss of dental structure, can be achieved using different techniques according to the choice of material, such as the use of resin composite directly in the mouth, and indirect restorations with composite resin or ceramic crowns made in the laboratory [4].
+Rehabilitation of a tooth with extensive loss of dental structure, can be achieved using different techniques according to the choice of material, such as the use of composite resindirectly in the mouth, and indirect restorations with composite resin or ceramic crowns made in the laboratory [4].